 Exercise plays a central role in building the muscles that support the back.
 This helps prevent back pain.
-At some point or other in our lives, most of us get back pain.
+At some point or other in our lives, most of us experience back pain.
 While the cause for a majority of us can be upper or lower back pain during the course of day to day life, it can also be triggered by an accident, a sports-related injury or a congenital condition.

 Also, if you happen to work at a computer, or lift and carry weights or do repetitive activities at home or work, it can cause tension and muscle tightness leading to a backache.

 Backache can be really miserable to live with.
 Most people tend to ignore it because they are too busy, until it becomes unbearable and demands attention.
 And by that time, that tube of pain balm or a couple of painkillers just don’t help.
 Rather than allow it to progress to that stage, why not deal with it right away and prevent back pain?

 Studies have been conducted to investigate physical therapy approaches in the treatment of low back pain.
 The good news is, working on improving posture is a simple solution to prevent back pain.
 Of course, along with this, it is also important to work on overall fitness and healthy weight.
 But improving posture can really help.